Pastel Angel Food Cake

 - Light Corn Syrup: You'll often see marshmallow and candy-related recipes calling for Light Corn Syrup.
 The term "light" means that it is clear, and not golden, not "light" as in less sugar.
 I, being in Canada, use Lily White brand, and in the US, a popular brand is Karo Light Corn Syrup.

-- Colour: For the food colour in the cake itself, I used a few drops of Turquoise by Americolor, Soft Pink and Regal Purple, and then just the Regal Purple for the frosting, but as I mentioned in the "Perfectly Pink Angel Food Cake" post, you can certainly go all white–that is always so angelic and classic.
-You can use any colours/brand you prefer, but I do like the concentrated soft gel paste because it only takes a few drops and won't break down any of your batter of frostings.
+- Colour: For the food colour in the cake itself, I used a few drops of Turquoise by Americolor, Soft Pink and Regal Purple, and then just the Regal Purple for the frosting, but as I mentioned in the "Perfectly Pink Angel Food Cake" post, you can certainly go all white–that is always so angelic and classic, however, any Sweetapolita Oil Based Colour will work beautifully!

 - Equipment: I used a classic 10-Inch Angel Food Cake Pan, but I also recommend one with a removable bottom (like this 2-Piece Angel Food Pan if you’re going out to buy a new one, otherwise I did just fine with the classic style), particularly if you might opt to serve the cake without frosting.
 With coaxing the cake does come out of the classic pan just fine, but it tends to take the very thin brown top “crust” off the cake, which I loved for a cake that will boast frosting (typically not a big fan of the brown cake crust).